 Just like most things in life the more you use a service manual the easier the repair and diagnosis becomes.
 This is most definitely one case of practice makes perfect.

 Studying repair diagrams and learning how to use troubleshooting manuals is an extremely valuable skill.
 Not just for use in the automotive world, but also construction, equipment repairs, plumbing, and computer system diagnosis all use a standardized ladder repair diagrams.

-Bookmark this auto repair troubleshooting page or share with friends.
+Bookmark this troubleshooting page or share with friends.

 I decided to take the last golden rule a little further.
 I built a

 screen capture video that shows you how I diagnose car electrical

 I have more information on do it yourself auto repair success.
 This next link will take you the main page for DIY auto repair tips.

 I have been using auto repair manuals for more then 20 years.
 The invention of the online based programs have helped me more than any tool I own.
 Learn more about online repair diagrams.